Asher Anshel Daskal: The Zionist Dream

-Daskal purchased Diamond manufacturing equipment, learned how to operate and maintain them all, in order to found his very own Diamond Plant in the Land of Israel.
+Daskal purchased diamond manufacturing equipment, learned how to operate and maintain them all, in order to found his very own Diamond Plant in the Land of Israel.

 Immigration to Israel

 In 1937 Daskal finalized all immigration procedures for himself and family.
 He boarded the ship with his wife Miriam, his Baby girl and his diamond manufacturing equipment with final destination Land of Israel.

 Upon arriving to his cousin's house, Zvi Rosenberg in Petah Tikva, together they founded the first diamond plant in the country.
 Most of Daskal and Rosenberg's students/apprentices and employees became leading figures in the Diamond industry.

-In 1939 The cousins were offered by Oved Ben-Ami Mayor of the city of Netanya to relocate to his town and open new diamond plants.
+In 1939 The cousins were offered by Oved Ben-Ami Netanya city mayor, to relocate to his town and establish new diamond plants.
 They were getting ready to open their first factory Ofir but last minute Anshel backed up from their partnership and later that year he founded Even Hayesod plant in Netanya.
 At the peak of this plant he had 200 employees.
 After World War II ended there was a big crisis in the diamond industry and in 1946 Daskal closed his plant.

-1948 and following years he founded plants in Bnei Brak, Jerusalem Kiriat Malachi and Ashkelon.
+1948 and the following years he founded plants in Bnei Brak, Jerusalem Kiriat Malachi and Ashkelon.